ut-ras/ras_site/src/posts/2018-10-21-micromouse.md

----
-layout: post
-title: Micromouse - so it begins
+# Micromouse - so it begins
-imagepath: resources/blog/2018-10-21-micromouse
+## imagepath: resources/blog/2018-10-21-micromouse
-shorttitle: 2018 - Micromouse
+## 2018 - Micromouse
----

 RAS is proud to introduce a new committee called micromouse.